ucb-eecs251b/sp22-labs/lab4/spec.md

 # TODO create an overview that covers both sections of lab (3 and 4)

 ## Overview
-In Lab 3, you used the digital design flow to place-and-route a design using a pre-existing library of standard cells based, then pushed it through DRC and LVS.
+In the previous lab, you used the digital design flow to place-and-route a design using a pre-existing library of standard cells based, then pushed it through DRC and LVS.
 In this lab, we will walk you through the basics of custom IC design.
 First, we will place-and-route a 4-16 decoder using the Hammer flow in Chipyard.
 We will then extract the design and simulate both the non-extracted and extracted netlist.
 With that, we can compare the timing and energy results between pre- and post-extraction.

 Then, we will take a closer look at the ASAP7 standard cells we have been using throughout the course and start a custom cell design in Cadence Virtuoso.
 You will inspect a simple D flip-flop, run DRC to verify the layout is manufacturable, and LVS to verify that your layout matches your schematic.
-Lastly, you will run parasitic extraction on your design and run some basic simulations to estimate some of its characteristics.
+Then, you will run parasitic extraction on your design and run some basic simulations to estimate some of its characteristics.

-In Lab 3, you learned how to do extracted simulations on a placed-and-routed block, then learned how to run a standard cell through the the first part of the custom design flow.
-At the end, you set up extracted simulations of the flip-flop to calculate its setup time.
-The next task is to bridge the gap from designing the cells to abstracting then in a form that the VLSI flow tools can efficiently consume and process.
-For example, synthesis and P\&R tools must be able to calculate path delay without running a Spice simulation itself, necessitating timing models.
-Similarly, P\&R only cares about the boundary, pins, and blockages of cells instead of the entire transistor-level layout, necessitating layout abstracts.
+The next task is to bridge the gap from designing the cells to abstracting them in a form that the VLSI flow tools can efficiently consume and process.
+For example, synthesis and P&R tools must be able to calculate path delay without running a Spice simulation itself, necessitating timing models.
+Similarly, P&R only cares about the boundary, pins, and blockages of cells instead of the entire transistor-level layout, necessitating layout abstracts.
+We will see how to generate both types of abstractions, timing and physical, from a custom circuit.

 ## Getting Started: Decoder Extraction